greyy126/DataPilot/README.md

 - The system is deterministic and rule-based.
 - It does not use ML or fuzzy matching libraries.
+- The frontend no longer parses full null-row maps in the browser; dataset profiling and validation details come from the API responses.
 - The current focus is practical data cleaning for structured business datasets.